fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_adv_django.contents.rst

 Run/Debug as Django
 ====================

+.. _`Remote Debugger`: manual_adv_remote_debugger.html

-Run as Django/Debug as Django are available (note that they set the --no-reload by default, otherwise the debugger may have some issues and other processes may be kept alive when closing the process spawned by PyDev).
+Run as Django/Debug as Django are available (note that they set the --noreload by default).

 .. image:: images/django/run_as_django.png
    :class: snap